RobbiDev/grandover/README.md

 Created on October 2022, I started to work on a full-stack application designed specifically to enhance the operations of Chick-Fil-A at Grandover Village.
 The primary objective of this project is to improve efficiency, simplify processes, and provide seamless support for the day-to-day activities at the restaurant.
 By harnessing the power of modern technology, The "Grandover Project" aims to revolutionize the way Chick-Fil-A operates, making it a smoother and more streamlined experience for both staff and customers alike

 **NOTE:** This project will be open-sourced in the future, but as of right now.
-This repo will be used to show off and showcase my work done with Chick-Fil-A Properties, Inc.
+This repo will be used to show off and showcase my work done with [Chick-Fil-A Properties, Inc.](https://www.chick-fil-a.com/)

 # 🛠️ Features

 - Waste System: Used to Track and calculate all waste[^1] within the store
-- Training System:
+- Training System: A in-depth Training System that uses pathway to help efficently train new Team Members while being taught during store operations.
 - Employee Directory:
 - Line-Up Creator: